Weldmicheal/ttm4175/a4/lab.md

 ## Configure the Beacon

 **Til stuassene: Beskrivelsen for app'en mangler enda.
 Se om dere klarer det med iPhone eller Android.
 Ellers kan dere bruke beacons som de er.
-Det er kun vitkgi at vi har entydige konfirgurasjoner når det er mange som jobber i samme rom.**
+Det er kun viktig at vi har entydige konfigurasjoner når det er mange som jobber i samme rom.**

 Install the application called **nRF Beacons** either from the App Store on the iPhone or from the Google Play Store for Android.
 (If you do not have any of the compatible phones, do this tak together with anothe team that has one.)